 A blend of bourbon, rye, and peated single malt Scotch whiskies.
 This is an adaptation of the original release that spent additional time in Hungarian and French oak barrels.
 The finishing produces a creamier, smoother, more rounded, more mature, and improved version of Campfire, showing notes of honey, vanilla, dark berries, soft mint, and smoke.
 Distinctive and unique.

-High West American Prairie Reserve Batch No. 1, 46%
+High West American Prairie Reserve Blend of Straight Bourbons (Batch #1), 46%

 A blend of two different bourbons—one 6 years old, the other 10 years old—with different mashbills.
 Nicely balanced sweet notes (caramel, butterscotch), fruit (orange, sultana, cherry) and gentle spice (vanilla, cinnamon).
 Nothing fancy or exotic here; just a solid, versatile, well-rounded bourbon.
 (Available at the High West General Store.)

 High West has a second version of Valley Tan.
 The “Utah oat whiskey” was distilled to 87.5% (about the same proof as single pot still Irish, and technically a “light whiskey”), aged 2 to 4 years in new and used cooperage.
 A light golden color; nose is somewhat spicy, with a licorice/peppermint tinge and some alcohol heat.
 It's quite smooth, almost Irish in its drinkability, with grainy notes graced with that light peppermint and biscuit sweetness.
 Pleasant sipper indeed.

 When you close your eyes and think of an American whiskey, this is what it smells like: leather, caramel, vanilla, oak, and a hint of smoke.
 It becomes ever more interesting with introductions of citrus, baked fruit, and a hint of oregano; and then the baking spice and pepper follow the finish home.